 Please refer to this earlier query for a response that hopefully answers your question?

 Best wishes, Victoria

 On behalf of the Understanding Society User Support Team

-#3 Updated by david rhodes almost 4 years ago
+#3 Updated by david rhodes over 4 years ago

 Thank you for your reply.
 It is more than a little odd that US does not include an HRP identifier, given how central the concept is to household level analysis, and how widely the notion is used in outputs from Government and other large-scale surveys.

 I would like to point out to other users that the definition provided by US of the HRP, in the linked queries on this issue, is somewhat limited, unless I have misunderstood the US response, in that age only becomes relevant after consideration of economic status - for the complete definition of the HRP I would suggest seeking out the 2001/2011 census supporting material, so that the HRP can be identified accurately.
 However, for users who wish to compare US with BHPS, then it would appear sensible to use the definition excluding economic status so that the two data sources are compatible (or, better, to create the HRP identifier in both the BHPS and US that is based on the full criteria).

 #4 Updated by Gundi Knies over 4 years ago

 Thank you for your suggestion to also seek out the 2001/2011 Census supporting material for a definition of the HRP consistent with that definition.